 - Work items (read)

-Once the integration is configured, you can check the boxes to decide which fields you want to sync.
-You can sync Title, Description, start/end dates, tags, and percent complete based on either Story Points, or Number of Stories completed.
+Once the integration is configured, you can begin choosing which custom fields you’d like to map.
+You can sync Title, Description, start/end dates, tags, and percent complete.

 Importing From Azure DevOps to ProductPlan

 Once you’ve set up your integration, you can easily import multiple epics or stories straight into ProductPlan all at once.
 To import, go to the Table Layout of the roadmap you want to import into and select the Parked tab.
 You are able to schedule an automatic, daily import of your issues page so as to automate your roadmapping process even more.
 Once in the Parked section, you can select the Import button at the top.
 Select the Azure DevOps tab to begin.

 There are two ways you can import from ADO to ProductPlan in the Table Layout's Parked Section.